wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Changelog ==

+= 2.1.21 =
+*   Fixed: Adding new slides was made impossible by a faulty setting.
+*   Fixed: Image tag placed on multiple lines caused some sites to not display images correctly due to an inserted break character.

 = 2.1.20 =
 *   Fixed: Query filters will no longer alter the output of the slideshow.
 *   Fixed: Images not always showing in image inserter popup.
 *   Compatibility with WordPress 3.5 confirmed.
 *   First back-end increment towards version 2.2.0, introducing a more efficient way to store and retrieve the slideshow's settings and slides.
+*   Added French translation

 = 2.1.19 =
 *   Fixed: Slides are now always floated, despite any parent CSS settings.